DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Introduction

 \section{Introduction}

-Autoformalization is formulated as a translation task that aims to translate natural language mathematical descriptions into machine-verifiable statements written in formal languages, such as Coq~\citep{barras1997coq}, Isabelle~\citep{paulson1994isabelle}, and Lean~\citep{de2015lean}.
+Autoformalization is formulated as a translation task from natural language mathematical descriptions to machine-verifiable statements written in formal languages, such as Rocq~\citep{barras1997coq}, Isabelle~\citep{paulson1994isabelle}, and Lean~\citep{de2015lean}.
 Previous work has shown that accurate autoformalization is a critical step towards developing automated theorem proving systems~\citep{lin2025goedel, chen2025seed, xin2024deepseek, lin_goedel-prover-v2_2025}, and ultimately assisting mathematicians in new discoveries~\citep{gouezel2019corrected, leang2025theoremproverjudgesyntheticgen}.
-Despite recent progress of Large Language Models (LLMs) in informal mathematical reasoning~\citep{ahn2024large, setlur2024rl, luong2025geminigoldmedal}, formal reasoning presents distinct challenges.
+Despite recent progress by Large Language Models (LLMs) in informal mathematical reasoning~\citep{ahn2024large, setlur2024rl, luong2025geminigoldmedal}, formal reasoning presents distinct challenges.
 The strict syntax and necessity for precise alignment between informal concepts and formal definitions mean that even frontier LLMs often fail at autoformalization tasks off-the-shelf~\citep{wu2025stepfun}.